 “My cooperating teacher was actually out for three of the four last days I was there, so I was teaching all the content by myself.
 I think I learned more about teaching in those three days than in any other class about teaching that I’ve taken ever.” – Loyd

-Sam’s immersive experience is not unique to Franklin’s Education Department; students of all majors are required to have at least one internship to graduate, but the college encourages students to take every opportunity to have a hands-on experience.
+Sam’s immersive experience is not unique to Franklin’s education department; students of all majors are required to have at least one internship to graduate, but the college encourages students to take every opportunity to have hands-on experiences.
 The chance to participate in your career path is an integral part of the Franklin College experience as, according to Sam, “Hands-on experiences make sure that you’re on the path where you can maximize your potential.” – Loyd

 Be like Sam.
 Discover your passions and relentlessly pursue them at Franklin College.